Now that's more like it.

 #17 MICHIGAN 41, #14 NOTRE DAME 30

-In the marquee game of the evening, Michigan held off Notre Dame to win in front of an NCAA record crowd of 115,109.
+In the game of the week, Michigan held off Notre Dame in front of an NCAA-record crowd of 115,109.

-After Michigan's opening field goal, Notre Dame decided to find out what tackling with no arms would look like as Jeremy Gallon took a pass 61 yards to give Michigan a 10-0 lead.
-Notre Dame responded with its own lucky touchdown and a tying field goal before Devin Gardner would give Michigan back the lead.
+Notre Dame decided to find out what tackling with no arms would look like as Jeremy Gallon took a pass 61 yards for a 10-0 Wolverines lead.
+The Fighting Irish responded with their own lucky touchdown and tying field goal before Devin Gardner started to take control of the game.
 In spite of Gardner throwing a horrendous interception in his own end zone and Notre Dame narrowing the lead to 34-30, Michigan would hang on to secure the Big Ten's first victory over a ranked opponent in 2013.

-Gardner, who wore #98 to honor Michigan legend Tom Harmon, dominated for the Wolverines with 294 passing yards and four touchdowns against an interception and one rushing touchdown.
-Notre Dame fans will complain about the shaky pass interference calls on Michigan's final touchdown drive, but that's what you can expect from referees one of the biggest games in Michigan Stadium history.
+Gardner, who wore #98 to honor Michigan legend Tom Harmon, dominated for the Wolverines with 294 passing yards, four touchdown throws, and a rushing touchdown against the aforementioned horrifying interception.
+Notre Dame fans will complain about the shaky pass interference calls on Michigan's final touchdown drive, but that's what you can expect from referees in one of the biggest games in Michigan Stadium history.

 Michigan plays Akron next week, and if the first two weeks of the season are any indication it'll be a slaughter.